Confession, Part One: Don't Be Such a Smart Aleck.

 The Holy Evangelist Luke quoting the prophesy of Isaiah as he introduces us to John the Baptist.

 John the Baptist is a transitional figure: his life and his death are clearly part of the Holy Gospel and, as such, he's a New Testament saint; but, he is also the last of the prophets who foretold the coming of the Messiah and, as such, is part of the Old Testament legacy.
-In this sense, he's kind of like Beethoven, who lived in what musical historians call the Classical period, but whose music was not of that style, and was an anticipation of the Romantic period that would resonate with the music of Tchaikovsky and Saint-Saëns and Rachmaninoff.
+In this sense, he's kind of like Beethoven, who lived in what musical historians call the Classical period, identified by figures like Handel and Hayden and Mozart, but whose music was not of that style, and was an anticipation of the Romantic period that would resonate with the music of Schubert, Tchaikovsky, Saint-Saëns and Rachmaninoff.

 Because he comes before Christ, John cannot yet be said to be a Christian, and what the Evangelist calls his “baptism” was not a sacrament, because there were, as yet, no sacraments.
 The Evangelist calls it a “baptism of repentance for the forgiveness of sins” (cf. Luke 3: 3), but it clearly has no power in itself to forgive sins since, without yet a Divine Savior to institute it, then suffer and die and rise again to give it sacramental power, it remains merely a symbol.
 But symbols themselves can be powerful, and John's purely symbolic baptism was.
 He invented it out of pure common sense: to clean one's body, one uses water; John used water to represent the cleansing of one's soul, the idea being that one would not present oneself to be baptized by John if one was not ready to acknowledge and confess that one had, in fact, sinned.
 We don't know for a fact whether John required those coming to him to speak their sins out loud, either publicly or privately to him in secret, but I wouldn't be a bit surprised if he did, since he condemns the Scribes and Pharisees because they won't speak their sins.